 In 2000, Wheelchair Rugby was included for the first time in the Paralympic Games competition program as a full-medal sport at the Sydney 2000 Paralympic Games.
 It has since been featured at every Summer Paralympics and is included in the competition program for the 2020 Games in Tokyo.
 World Championships and the Paralympics are held every 4 years.

 Currently, there are more than forty countries that actively participate in the sport of wheelchair rugby, or who are developing programs within their nation.
 The IWRF includes three zones: The Americas, with six active countries; Europe, with fourteen active countries; and Asia-Oceania, with six active countries.
+The next IWRF Wheelchair Rugby World Championship will be held in Vejle, Denmark in October 2022.

 Canada – Major International Results